 - Trust Deeds and Mortgage Notes

-Can I Use My Existing Retirement Account?
+Can I Use My Existing Retirement Account to Invest in Real Estate?

 If you already have an account at another retirement provider (including an old 401(k) or other employer plan), you can move that account to a self-directed IRA.
 It’s a totally normal thing that investors do every day, and the process isn’t complicated.